-The District Attorney's Investigations Division is staffed by two sworn peace officers--the Chief Investigator and one Criminal Investigator--as well as one non-sworn Investigative Assistant.
+The District Attorney's Investigations Division is staffed by three sworn peace officers--the Chief Investigator and two Criminal Investigators.

 The Investigations Division primary role is to assist attorneys in preparing cases for trial and in locating and securing the attendance of witnesses for trials and other court proceedings.
 Investigators can also assist the Inyo County Sheriff's Department and the Bishop Police Department in initial investigations, if called upon.